-- An increased gross default base case of up to 30%; and - A maximum haircut of 30% to the recovery rate base case.
+- An increased gross default base case of up to 30%; - A maximum haircut of 30% to the recovery rate base case; and - An increase in market value decline of up to 15%.

-We therefore ran eight scenarios with increased gross defaults and/or reduced expected recoveries, as shown in table 3.
+We therefore ran eight scenarios with increased gross defaults and/or reduced expected recoveries, as shown in the table below.